skiadas/TheoryCompCourse/syllabus.md

 - What do we mean by computing something?
 - What are the limits to what is computable?
 - Are there things that we can prove are not computable?
-- How does our choice of computation engine determine what can and cannot be computable?
+- How does our choice of computation engine determine what can and cannot be computed?
 - Can we identify problems that are computable but not in a reasonable amount of time?
 How would we define that to begin with?

 This course is much more rigorous than most Computer Science courses.
 A certain level of familiarity with logic and proofs is expected.
 Even though we will often use Python programs as a vehicle to explore the topics of computation, a lot of the discussion and statements will appear to be quite theoretical in nature.
 For instance we will explore the fact that there are certain problems that we can prove are unsolvable.